 - Improve your Customer Service.
 It’s the best way to differentiate your business from your competitors.

 - Build your own niche to have more rooms for business.
 Prospects are easier to target on a specialized market.

-Founders need to build a thought-out pricing plan.
-Price too high, and you can put your business out.
-Price too low, and it will hurt you in the longer term.
+Founders need to build a well-thought pricing plan.
+If your price too high, you can cause losses In the businesses.
+On the other hand, if the price too low, it will hurt your ventre in the longer term.
 Madhavan Ramanujam recommended three pricing strategies for startups:

 - Maximization (Revenue Growth).
 Calculate the fixed and variable costs a business will incur.
 Then, figure out how to cut these costs to maximize revenue.

 - Penetration (Market Share).
 Attract more buyers by offering the product at a low price.
 Once you penetrate the market, expand your brand to increase profit.

 - Skimming (Profit Maximization).
 Introduce the product to the market at a premium price.
 Then, decrease the price over time to attract a bigger market.